stanleywalker1/Interactive-Lab-Hub/Lab 2/README.md

 ![IMG_6615 2](https://github.com/stanleywalker1/Interactive-Lab-Hub/assets/24898801/468f25c9-7249-4b56-ab85-e1dd1ed866bb)
 ![IMG_6617 2](https://github.com/stanleywalker1/Interactive-Lab-Hub/assets/24898801/8053fc1c-a596-4fc6-a0cf-56ae3f67f16d)

+## Part G.
+## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

 <img width="406" alt="shapes (2)" src="https://github.com/stanleywalker1/Interactive-Lab-Hub/assets/24898801/1be62d13-0acc-46c9-8908-121d5a9bad6e">

-Then I rotated the pie itself vertically, and noticed as the second/min bar loaded, it made me picture an elevator scaling the side of a building.
+At some point I rotated the pie itself vertically, and noticed as the second/min bar loaded, it made me picture an elevator scaling the side of a building.
 From here on, I pivoted to this idea as a way to represent time through the life of a city skyline, something we can relate to by simply looking off the island towards Manhattan.
 With the skyline in the early mornings reflecting a growing flicker, ecstatic light movement by noon, and a gradual calmness by midnight.

 https://github.com/stanleywalker1/Interactive-Lab-Hub/assets/24898801/398f43fe-0569-4748-a19e-3c05daf2b45d